Fuco1/smartparens/README.md

 Similar functions work for the allow list.
 They are called `sp-add-local-allow-insert-pair` and `sp-remove-local-allow-insert-pair`.
 The calling conventions are the same.

+For additional changes to behaviour of autopairing, see `M-x customize-group smartparens` for available options.

 Auto pairing in strings/code
 ----------